julioclerio/adaboost/README.md

 ## Overview
 This project involves the analysis of the German Credit Data dataset, aiming to identify patterns and insights related to credit risk.
 The challenge is to apply machine learning techniques, specifically AdaBoost, to improve predictions and perform both classification and regression tasks.

+## Project Structure

+The project is organized into the following directories:

+- `notebook`: This directory contains Jupyter notebooks with the complete analysis, including data preprocessing, model training, and evaluation.
+- `repository`: The directory where the `german_credit_data.csv` file is stored.

 ## Data Dictionary

 | Variable           | Description                                      | Type        |